On covering properties of end and ray spaces: Abstract

 \section{Abstract}

 We provide new results on combinatorial characterizations of covering properties in end spaces and ray spaces.
 In particular, we characterize the Lindelöf degree, the extent, the Rothberger property, $\sigma$-compactness and the Menger property for ray, end and edge-end spaces.
 We show that $\sigma$-compactness and the Menger property are equivalent for these spaces, and that they are all $D$-spaces.
+As an application of some of these characterizations, we are able to provide combinatorial characterizations of graphs with countably many ends and edge-ends.

 MSC: 05C63, 54D20, 06A07, 54D45